 Cocktail 2 : "Lost Time" - vodka | fresh cantaloupe | fresh lemon | thyme simple syrup

 Everything just seems to be better on a rooftop.
 Yoga, drinking, swimming, you name it.
-Unfortunately Pittsburgh is really lacking in rooftop options, but there is one spot to get your fill of fresh air and views.
-Enter: Biergarten.
+Unfortunately, rooftop options in Pittsburgh are limited, but there is one spot to get your fill of fresh air and sky-high views...

-Biergarten is a small, slightly boujee, rooftop beer garden on top of Downtown’s Kimpton Hotel Monaco.
+Biergarten is a small beer garden situated on top of Downtown’s Kimpton Hotel Monaco.
 The vibe is casual, the drinks are swanky, and the set-up is ideal for a small group of friends.
-While I’m sure the whole crew would be in a for a rooftop drink, Biergarten isn’t really ideal for large groups.
-The space is cozy with a few communal tables, smaller private tables, string lights, a walk-up bar window, and games like life-size Jenga, chess, Scrabble, and a giant Connect Four.
+With limited space, Biergarten isn’t ideal for large groups.
+You can expect with a few communal tables, a handful of small private tables, string lights, a walk-up bar window, and some games like life-size Jenga, chess, Scrabble, and Connect Four.

-Just a heads up, those rooftop views, craft cocktails, and European vibes are gonna come with a price tag.
+Those rooftop views, craft cocktails, and European vibes are gonna come with a price tag.
 Be prepared to pay a little extra for the drinks here.
-Your wallet may take a hit, but the experience is 100% worth it.
+Your wallet may take a hit, but the experience is worth it.
 Before you head Downtown be sure to check out Biergarten’s hours.
-They’re somewhat limited.
-To make it up to Biergarten head to the lobby of the Monaco and take the elevator up to the 9th floor.
-Make a turn out of the elevator, and you’ll be greeted with a view!
+They’re limited.
+To find your way up to Biergarten, head to the lobby of the Monaco and take the elevator up to the 9th floor.
+Make a turn out of the elevator, and you’ll be greeted with a view of Downtown Pittsburgh.